Faaizz/computer_vision/README.md

 #### Implementation
 An alogrithm was implemented using both l1 & l2 distances (can switch alternatively) and variable 'k'.
 Training was carried out using CIFAR-10 dataset.
-Testing was performed with 3 random images from Google and 4 images from the test batch of CIFAR-10.
+Testing was performed with 6 random images from Google and 2 images from the test batch of CIFAR-10.
-The algorithm successfully identified one of the samples images from Google, it failed on the others.
-For some reason, most predictions matched 'airplane'.

 #### Python learnings
 * __Import class from local python file in the same folder__: To do this, a `__init__.py` file has to be created in the directory to enable imports from this directory.
 To import from sub-directories, each sub-directory must also have it's own `__init__.py` file.